 - Ability to write professional communication and produce reports.

 - Proficiency with Word, Excel, and PowerPoint a must.
+Adobe Creative Suite ability is a plus.

 LOCATION: Students should be able to work at the Engage Offices in Tech Square (Centergy One, 75 5th St NW, Suite 2100, Atlanta, GA).